The chromatogram that vanished

 You have the table.
 The summarized results.
 The purity values.
 But the raw chromatograms?
 They were on the HPLC workstation that was replaced two years ago.
 The backup drive is labeled "HPLC_Backup_2022" and contains 47,000 files with names like "Run_00847.d" and "Seq_March_final_v2.d".

 Three analysts spend two weeks searching.
 Some files are found.
 Others aren't.
-The ones that are found have no audit trail—no proof they haven't been modified since acquisition.
+The ones that are found have no audit trail.
+No proof they haven't been modified since acquisition.
 The reviewer requests a pre-approval inspection.
 The inspection finds data integrity gaps.
 Your NDA timeline slips six months.

 This is what happens when instrument data lives on local PCs instead of a managed system.